zng-ui/zng/TODO/_current.md

 * Update webrender to Fx107.

 * Review `ContextLocal`, default is not app-local?
+* Review `CommandHandle`, can reconnect with different app?

 * Review `AppContextMut`.
 * Use `ThreadContext` in `core::task`.